- Notary Stamps

 - Not have been convicted of a felony or crime involving moral turpitude that has become final, has not been set aside, or for which no pardon or certificate of restoration of citizenship rights has been granted.

 Note: A crime involving moral turpitude includes class A and B type misdemeanors and felony convictions.
 “Class C type misdemeanor convictions shall not be considered in determining eligibility” (1 TAC §87.10[d]).

-Can a non-resident become a notary in Texas?
+- Who can become a notary in Texas

 Yes.
-A nonresident can apply to become a Texas notary public if the nonresident meets all the following requirements:
+A nonresident can apply to become a notary in Texas if the nonresident meets all the following requirements:

 - Is a nonresident licensed Texas escrow officer within the meaning assigned by §2652.051 of the Texas Insurance Code.

 - Satisfies the same qualifications as Texas residents, setting aside the residency requirements.

 - Is a resident of one of the following adjacent states: New Mexico, Oklahoma, Arkansas or Louisiana (1 TAC §87.12a).

 - Completes and submits Form 2301-E to the Texas Secretary of State.